 Children and sanitation

-When children have access to basics, like a toilet, they have the ability to adopt healthy habits that can protect them from illness and disease throughout their life.
-Water and sanitation-related diseases are one of the leading causes of preventable death for children under five years old.
+When children have access to basics, like a toilet, they acquire the ability to adopt healthy habits that safeguard them from illnesses and diseases throughout their lives.
+Water and sanitation-related diseases remain one of the leading causes of preventable death for children under five years old.
 Every day, hundreds of children die from preventable diseases caused by inadequate water supply, poor sanitation, and lack of hygiene.

 UNICEF and LIXIL

 This is the first global shared-value partnership with UNICEF in the water, sanitation and hygiene (WASH) sector.
 Launched in 2018, the ‘Make a Splash!’
 (MaS!) partnership between LIXIL and UNICEF combines the two organizations’ complementary strengths to support progress towards Sustainable Development Goal (SDG) 6 to ensure access to water and sanitation for all.

 The partnership builds on UNICEF and LIXIL’s respective strengths to deliver on our shared ambition to tackle the global sanitation crisis.
 UNICEF promotes the rights and well-being of every child, working in over 190 countries together with partners.
 Understanding the profound impact of poor sanitation and hygiene services on the health and well-being of children, UNICEF launched in 2022 the Game Plan to Reach Safely Managed Sanitation.
 In collaboration with partners, UNICEF will directly and indirectly support 1 billion people worldwide in gaining access to safely managed sanitation through the plan.

 At the same time, LIXIL has been looking at ways to provide basic sanitation to some of the world’s poorest households and communities, including through its SATO Toilet Systems.